nyghtowl/Neural_Nets_GPUs/README.md

 TensorFlow
 --------
-**Does not run on GPUs on Mac yet and error prevents identifying CPU cores**
+Open source neural net package based in python and C++ for numerical computation using data flow graphs originally developed by the Google Brain Team.

-Python and C++ library for numerical computation using data flow graphs originally developed by the Google Brain Team.
+**Does not run on Mac GPUs yet and error prevents identifying MacCPU cores**

 Example Overview:
 - Beginner MNIST at this [link](http://www.tensorflow.org/tutorials/mnist/beginners/index.html)